jainabhishek2004/airth-job-queue/README.md

 - The dashboard listens for server-sent job-change events so updates from other browsers can refresh the current view without periodic polling.
 - PostgreSQL is the source of truth for concurrency decisions.
 The follow-up read after a successful conditional update returns the updated record to the client.

+### Edge cases covered

+- Blank, wrong-type, oversized, and extra create fields.
+- Invalid status values and unsupported transitions.
+- Malformed and non-existent UUIDs.
+- Attempts to move terminal jobs back to `running`.
+- Concurrent requests trying to perform the same transition.
+- Empty result pages and status filters with no matching jobs.
+- API loading and error states in the frontend.

 ## Bonus Production-Ready Improvements

 ### Strict API validation